makrai/notes/dowty82-gramm-rel-in-montague.md

       by Montague to effect the semantic coherence/incoherence of the interpretations
   * by Gazdar in unpublished work
     * also given a denotation which has (virtually) no effect on the meaning,
     * the filtering of inappropriate sentences with _there_ is handled by syntactic features rather as verb agreement is treated, and not by "semantic filtering
-  * See Cooper (ms., 1979) for yet another kind of solution.
+  * See Cooper (ms., 1979) for yet another kind of solution
 * cases where RG makes reference to the underlying grammatical status of a NP, rather than its "derived" status, to describe some other grammatical facts
-  * Perlmutter (this volume) certain cases of control of reflexivization by an NP in Russian depend on whether that NP was an underlying subject ("initial 1") or not.
+  * Perlmutter (this volume) certain cases of control of reflexivization by an NP in Russian depend on whether that NP was an underlying subject (init 1)
-  * in my anal, the class of "chomeurs" of RG would be divided up into several distinct kinds of grammatical relations.
+  * in my anal, the class of "chomeurs" of RG would be divided up into several distinct kinds of grammatical relations
-* in Icelandic (Andrews, this volume), the case-marking on "Raised" NPs may be one of several cases but seems to depend systematically on the "underlying" grammatical role of the NP (from the
+* in Icelandic (Andrews, this volume), the case-marking on "Raised" NPs may be one of several cases but seems to depend systematically on the "underlying" grammatical role of the NP
 * a striking asymmetry in the data that argues for/against the categ chang methd
   * the pro evidence appears in all (or most, in the case of lexical government) of the sentences of the language in which a relation-changing rule has applied
-  * the evidence that argues against it appears in relatively few sentences (at least in English-like languages)
+  * the evidence against it appears in relatively few sentences (at least in English-like languages)
-  * This asymmetry is all the more striking from language acquisition.
+  * This asymmetry is all the more striking from language acquisition
-    * Sentences with raised or passivized dummy NPs are relatively rare and no
+    * Sentences with raised or passivized dummy NPs are relatively rare
       * confined primarily to learned discourse, hence
       * children learning their native language would be exposed to thes late,
-      * a child should in any case acquire a non-movement analysis long before the data supporting a movement analysis is encountered.
+      * a child should in any case acquire a non-movement analysis long before the data supporting a movement analysis is encountered

 # 7 ERGATIVE LANGUAGES